jronallo/microdata_schemaorg_example/source/code4lib.html.md

     <dd itemprop="http://purl.org/dc/elements/1.1/rights">
           Reproduction and use of this material requires permission from North Carolina State University.</dd>

+So while anyone can easily extend Schema.org types and properties, for them to have any usefulness, there needs to be some community using or consumer understanding the same extensions in a consistent way.

 ### Another way forward for the cultural heritage sector?